umd-annotation/umd-annotation-tool/README.md

 ### UMD_tasks

 Longer running tasks are implemented in a worker plugin.
 Essentially anything that can't be completed in a request thread within 2 seconds will be a task.
-These contains things like importing a large zip file filled with actor check-in photos Also exporting the final results of the linking will be done with a longer running taks.

 ### Production Deployment (using Traefik SSL)